 All cooped up by yourself and isolated…

-I think there’s a time for this but that doesn’t necessarily mean you need to prepare sermons alone 52 weeks of the year.
+There’s a time for this, but that doesn’t necessarily mean you need to prepare sermons alone 52 weeks of the year.

-Since then, we’ve never really changed the model and most preachers feel obligated to study and prepare alone.
+Since then, the model has remained largely unchanged, leaving many preachers feeling compelled to study and prepare alone.

-You don’t have to this – there is a better way…
+You don’t have to do this.
+There is a better way…

 Planning and preparing sermons as a group improved my preaching significantly.

-I saw a huge surge in my preaching as people starting connecting with the messages in a whole new way.
+I saw a huge surge in my preaching as people started connecting with the messages like they’d never done before.

-It’s only preparing sermons that comes under our ‘must go it alone’ category, for everything else we build and collaborate with teams.
+It’s only preparing sermons that come under our ‘must go it alone’ category, for everything else we build and collaborate with teams.